Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-10.md

 Customer entity is actually the aggregate root.

 ## 103-004 Updating Order Service to use local database table with CQRS pattern
+Create the customers table in order schema.

+The input port of domain layer(defined in application-service) is implemented in itself.

 ## 104-005 Running Order and Customer Services to test CQRS pattern